Listen and Subscribe

 Maybe you want to feel confident falling in love again.
 Maybe you want to finally break those old patterns and start choosing better.
 Maybe you just want to go to Target without crying in the shampoo aisle.

-Wherever you are, the next chapter of your life starts by intentionally rebuilding yourself.
-That’s exactly what we do in the later modules of the Heal From Heartbreak program—reconnecting you to your goals, your vision, and your worth, so you’re not just moving on, but moving up.
+Wherever you are, the next chapter of your life starts by intentionally rebuilding yourself—reconnecting you to your goals, your vision, and your worth, so you’re not just moving on, but moving up.

 Xoxo